Victiniiiii/ytpl-ytsr-go/README.md

 - Playlist search
 - Safe search
 ## Usage
-Read example/main.go for all the usages
+Read example/main.go for all the usage codes